mattbrictson/capistrano-mb/README.md

 *This auto-run behavior is fully under your control.*  In your `deploy.rb`, set `:fiftyfive_recipes` to an array of the desired recipes.
-If you don't want a recipe to execute as part of `deploy`, simple omit it from the list.
+If you don't want a recipe to execute as part of `deploy`, simply omit it from the list.

 This list will suffice for most out-of-the-box Rails apps.
 The order of the